That’s a wrap! Vitality helps parkrun smash walking record in historic weekend

 Not registered for parkrun?
 You can get started here and follow the instructions to link your Vitality accounts.

 Already have a parkrun account?
-Sign in to your parkrun profile and link your account with Vitality to start earning Activity points for your taking part parkrun or volunteering.
+Sign in to your parkrun profile and link your account with Vitality to start earning Activity points for taking part in parkrun or volunteering.

 Related: Vitality and parkwalk join forces to help Brits build healthy habits